 Some of the travellers found Jibhi too big.
 Because they came expecting a remote village, instead they found a main road filled with 10 hotels and home stays.
 (Blogs like this do contribute to this phenomenon :D) It dashed their expectations a bit, but finding those true blue Himachali villages is not very difficult here.
 Just walk a few miles off the main road, and you are in remote, Himalayan beauty.

 For me this place worked really well, because I was working (I have a remote work project going on, yay!) and was there for a month.
-So, the bigger size meant that I got most of the amenities very easily, in fact, there was a kirana (grocery) store on the ground floor of my room.
+So, the bigger size meant that I got most of the amenities very easily, in fact, there was a kirana (grocery) store on the ground floor of the guest house I was staying in.
 It had groceries, vegetables, stationary and a variety of day to day stuff.
 There was also an ATM near this grocery store.
 The uncle Nareshji was a government vet, so he would often be out tending to the animals in the nearby villages while the kirana was managed by his wife (and sometimes kids when they were home from school).
+They also rent out rooms in their building called Shining Star.
+These rooms are like small studio apartments with a room, kitchen and bathroom.
+The kitchen has a stove and basic utensils for a person to manage their food.

 Often I would sit on the terrace and work, and I cannot count how many times I was stunned by the lush greenery all around.
 I have very rarely seen such a vast expanse of trees all around…